Chairman’s blog Thursday 11 September 2025

 This week, despite holidays, we were 22 in number.
 Might it be because autumn appears to with us that the balance between sausage and granola has now swung very much in favour of the pork product.
-Anyway, good pre-meeting networking atmosphere pervaded and everyone seemed ready for the fray at 7:10.am.
+Anyway, good pre meeting networking atmosphere pervaded and everyone seemed ready for the fray at 7:10.am.

-The Performance League
+Performance League

 One week of input leaves us with Ben Golding in 3rd place with 108 points.
 Leann Reason 2nd on 136 and heading the table is Scott Griffiths with 138.

-Education Presentation
+Education Slot

 Paul Dulieu had a walking metaphor to hand that left Toby Action drooling.
 If you set off in the wrong direction you can find yourself lost or further from your goal rather than closer.
 Paul Booth was selected to set off in a northerly direction but finished up facing West.
 In business you need to know where you want to go and you should always be willing to step back, look around, and adjust your route to enable you to reach your destination.